White-browed scrub robin

 The white-browed scrub robin (Cercotrichas leucophrys), also known as the red-backed scrub-robin, is a species of bird in the family Muscicapidae.
 It is native to sub-Saharan Africa, especially East and southern Africa.
 Within range, its Turdus-like song is one of the often-heard sounds of the bush.
 The flitting of the tail is characteristic of this species, but also of some near relatives.

 Taxonomy

-Louis Jean Pierre Vieillot described the white-browed scrub robin in 1817.
+Louis Pierre Vieillot described the white-browed scrub robin in 1817.
 The specific epithet is derived from the Ancient Greek words leukos "white" and ǒphrys "eyebrow".

 Subspecies

 For the white-browed scrub robin, some 9 to 12 subspecies are recognized: Two groups of subspecies are recognised, namely the 'white-winged' group of arid country, and the 'red-backed' group of mesic to moist habitats.
 Intergradation between these is apparently limited to subspecies brunneiceps and vulpina around Simba, Kenya.
 Otherwise the variation is clinal, though the extremes may be quite distinct.